 Cosplay is a huge part of anime convention culture, and we’re not looking to limit your creativity, but there are some rules, notes, and suggestions before you come to Crunchyroll Expo in costume…

-- Costumes must be appropriate to wear in public – if you can’t wear it on the streets of Santa Clara, you can’t wear it in Crunchyroll Expo.
+- Costumes must be appropriate to wear in public – if you can’t wear it on the streets of San Jose, you can’t wear it in Crunchyroll Expo.